-Each of our templates has been assigned a code number and has been organized according to format.
+Each template has been named and assigned a code number and has been organized according to product.
 They include illustrations to help you determine which templates you need.

-Do I need to supply layout files for every part of my package?
+Do I need to supply a template for every part of my package?

 The text boxes, crop marks and other items in the templates are designed to aid in the printing process.
 These elements should not be moved or deleted.
-These marks will not be printed, and the layer(s) can be moved to the back if you find that they interfere with your design work.
 If the templates are altered, we will have to reformat your job back to the original templates - you will be billed for this work.

 What about barcodes?

-If you will need to incorporate a barcode, it is typically best to place a white rectangle on the back cover of your packaging, approximately 1.25”w x .5”h.
+If you will need to incorporate a barcode, it is typically best to place a white rectangle on the back cover of your packaging, approximately 1.00”w x .75”h.

-A bleed is any image or color that extends past the cut line.
-By providing this extra bit of art, you can cut down the possibility of having a white edge once the piece is trimmed to size.
-Adding 1/8” of bleed on all sides is standard.
-The templates have guidelines set up so you can see exactly how much bleed you need to add to your layouts.
+Bleed is when an image or background extends past the cut line.
+By providing this extra bit of art, you can eliminate the possibility of having a white edge once the piece is trimmed.
+Adding ⅛” of bleed on all sides is standard.
+The templates have guidelines set up so you can see exactly how much bleed you need to add.
 These are generally the outermost guides.

 What is the smallest font size I can use?

 The answer to this question would vary based on the typeface that is being used.
 In general, you can go as small 5 points for black type on a light or white background, or 6 points for reverse type, or white type on a dark, black, or complex background.
 When printing on the face of the disc, it’s best to go no smaller than 6 points, or 8 points for reverse type.
 Remember that simpler fonts (such as Arial, Helvetica, Times New Roman) are easier to read at smaller sizes.

 Can you download photo from my website?